Reissner/QMngMnt/README.md

 This project describes the quality management for simuline organization and applies to all its projects.

-The core mission is providing computational software and the core technology is `java`.
+The core mission is to provide computational software and the core technology is `java`.
 The build process is done with `maven` and maven also coins in many respects our notion of quality.
-As it provides deployment of software 'build' but also 'site' comprising documentation, also quality management is centered around [Software Deployment](#ssSoftwareDep) and
+As `maven` provides deployment of software 'build' but also 'site' comprising documentation, also quality management is centered around [Software Deployment](#ssSoftwareDep) and